How to Winterize Your Pre-Engineered Metal Building

 Winterizing Tip #3 – Secure Seals, Ventilation, and Insulation

-This can go hand-in-hand with cleaning the inside of your building or be a final checkmark on your list.
-Move throughout your pre engineered metal building and check that all seals along doors, windows, and other openings are secure.
-Take a look at the ventilation equipment you have and make sure it’s clean and operating well.
-Finally, give the insulation a once over and make sure your building is ready to withstand whatever winter has in store for us.
+Also take a look at the ventilation equipment you have and make sure it’s clean and operating well.
+Finally, give the insulation a once over and make sure your building is ready to withstand whatever winter has in store.

 Male construction workers inspecting a tube to winterize